 Depending on where you live, those temperatures could be either really warm or really cold.
 If you’re out in Southern California, you might wonder how people even live in such temperatures.
 On the other hand, here in Minnesota, 40 degrees in January is downright balmy.
 One golf course even opened up its driving range due to the “rapid warmup” we’ve experienced.

 All this goes to show that temperature is relative.
-What’s a cold snap in one place might very well be a heat wave in another.
-Its felt so warm here that I’ve been hopping back on my bike and getting the old bike messenger delivery hustle going again.
-With this awesome weather, I feel the need to get back out there and bike some more.
+What’s a cold snap in one place might very well be a heatwave in another.
+It has felt so warm here that I’ve been hopping back on my bike and getting the old bike messenger delivery side hustle going again.
 A person in a warm climate might wonder how anyone can even operate a bike in 40-degree weather.

 I think that wealth, much like temperature, is relative too.
 One person might feel wealthy making a certain amount of money while another person, making the same amount of money, might feel like they’ve only got pennies to their name.
 Some of us might scoff when a doctor or lawyer says they don’t make enough money and are living paycheck to paycheck.
 When this happens, we wonder how someone making six figures can spend so much money.